LucasCairns/rust-web-app/README.md

 **Note:** You may be required to create the database schema specified in the `.env` file if it does not exist already.

-To apply the database migrations you will need to install `sqlx-cli` if not installed already
+Install `sqlx-cli` if not already installed

 ```
 cargo install sqlx-cli
 ```

-and then run
+Apply the migrations

 ```
 sqlx migrate run --source=db/migrations
 ```

-To run the application you can run
+Start the application

 ```
 cargo run